 FERDI's research concerns the performance in terms of growth, poverty reduction, and progress towards sustainable development objectives.
 FERDI focuses on the effects of the three main categories of measures: trade preferences granted to LDCs, specific objectives of bilateral aid to LDCs, and a wide range of multilateral measures taken in favor of LDCs, mainly at the United Nations and the World Trade Organization (WTO).

 The book Out of the trap.
-Supporting the Least Developed Countries, prepared over several years, will be the first comprehensive assessment of the effectiveness of measures taken in favor of LDCs.
+Supporting the Least Developed Countries, is the first comprehensive assessment of the effectiveness of measures taken in favor of LDCs.
 It is a collective work with contributions by 10 academics.

 The book analyses the overall performance of LDCs, how their policies are influenced by structural factors, and how effective support measures have been in two key areas: external assistance (bilateral and multilateral) and trade support.
 It also examines the scope of the process for graduation out of the category, and the role of LDCs in global governance.